Ammar-Wahidi/Analog_Digital-Communication-Project/README.markdown

 # Analog and Digital Communication Project

 ## Overview
 This repository contains the code and documentation for the **Analog & Digital Communication Project** submitted for the course **Fundamental of Communication Systems (ECE 252)**.
-The project is divided into two main parts: **Analog Communication** and **Digital Communication**, focusing on signal processing, modulation, and demodulation techniques using Octave.
+The project is divided into two main parts: **Analog Communication** and **Digital Communication**, focusing on signal processing, modulation, and demodulation techniques using Matlab.

 The project was completed by:
 - Amr Ahmed Wahidi (ID: 2200429)